 Frequently Asked Questions (FAQ)

-The fracking water treatment market size was USD 6.6 billion in 2024.
+The fracking water treatment market size was USD 491.4 million in 2025.

 Schlumberger Limited, Halliburton Company, Veolia Environnement SA, Baker Hughes Company, Xylem Inc., DuPont de Nemours, Inc., Ovivo Inc., Siemens Water Technologies, Aquatech International LLC, and IDE Technologies Ltd. are some key players in the market.

-The reuse and recycling segment is expected to hold a leading share 40.2% of during the forecast period.
+The reuse and recycling segment is expected to hold a leading share during the forecast period.

 North America is projected to offer lucrative prospects with a share of 35.6% during the forecast period.